 The regenerative agriculture groups don’t like the idea of an overly wealthy tech figure moving into their “sacred Ag space” and view him as a threat to how sustainable agriculture should work.
-And of course, investment in plants and crop development means genetic engineering which are viewed as the epitome of evil (GMOs, hell no!), even though drought and disease resistant crops provide greater food security.
+And of course, investment in plants and crop development means genetic engineering which are viewed as the epitome of evil, even though drought and disease resistant crops provide greater food security.
 Discussing the goals of programs and new farming methods is going to require radical transparency, and a willingness to listen to the needs of those that follow its practices.

 As Tim Griffin, director of the Agriculture, Food and Environment program at Tufts University’s Friedman School of Nutrition Science and Policy, told the Washington Post, “Having a food system that has multiple scales is better than having a preponderance of one scale (either large or small).”
 So, building partnerships with small to medium-sized producers is going to be critical.
 I also think the willingness to address open criticism and personal perceptions of past acts is going to be a consideration.